-If you don’t need to worry about the previous step we mentioned, but the Chromebook microphone is still not working for you, you can try with the hardware reset.
+If you don’t need to worry about the previous step we mentioned, but the Chromebook microphone is still not working for you, you can try the hardware reset.
 This procedure is fairly simple and, in theory, it should reset hardware peripherals including the microphone.

-To reset or refresh hardware on your Chromebook, you first need to turn it off.
+To reset or refresh the hardware on your Chromebook, you first need to turn it off.
 After that, press and hold the Refresh button and the Power button together until you see the splash screen.
 You can release the Refresh button after that but keep holding the Power button until the end of the boot sequence.

 4. Powerwash or reset your Chromebook with a Recovery USB